Linuxfabrik/monitoring-plugins/check-plugins/sap-open-concur-com/README.md

                         "Expense", "Imaging", "Invoice", "Mobile", "Request",
                         "Travel", or simply "All".
 Check
                         https://open.concur.com to see which service is
                         available for which datacenter.
-Default: All.
-  --test TEST           For unit tests.
-Needs "path-to-stdout-file,path-to-
+Default: All --test TEST           For unit tests.
+Needs "path-to-stdout-file,path-to- stderr-file,expected-retc".
-                        stderr-file,expected-retc".
   --timeout TIMEOUT     Network timeout in seconds.
 Default: 3 (seconds) --utc-offset UTC_OFFSET
                         UTC offset for timestamp display.
-Default: +0200.
+Default: +0200
 ```